 Solid fuel appliances may appear simple, but they require regular maintenance to order to stay safe, clean and efficient.
 You should ensure that ash is removed at least once a day, the fluways and throat plates are cleaned at least once a month and that grates and firebricks are in good condition.
 Your installer will be able to provide an appropriate maintenance schedule.
 You can also read a HETAS information leaflet.

-If other people are occupying your home (for example if you rent out the property or you have a carer) you must provide them with guidance on using and maintaining your solid fuel appliance.
+If other people are occupying your home, for example if you rent out the property or you have a carer, you must provide them with guidance on using and maintaining your solid fuel appliance.
 Most people are not familiar with solid fuel appliances and their maintenance requirements.

-The picture shows how logs should be stored in a well ventilated stack in a sunny position before being taken indoors.
+Logs should be stored in a well ventilated stack in a sunny position before being taken indoors.